duartemendes/slate/source/includes/_configuration.md

 ]
 ```

-This property increases the config legibility by reducing your upstreams.
+This property increases the config legibility by simplifying your upstreams.

 <br>